catenglaender/public-notes/ILIAS-development/Presentations/2023/DevConf_March-2023_Object-Properties.md

 * make important information jump out visually
 * e.g. user can't open a course, would immediately like to know why
-* really quick decisions become possible
+* really quick decisions become possible (leading properties)

 ---

 ### Testing with Mockups

-* Initial wireframes give a sense that the division of semantic groups works for different objects (file, exercise, forum, group)
+* How about other objects like file, exercise, forum, group?

 ![Evolution](img/evolution.png)